 Sean Kelly is delighted to present Invisible Dimension, an exhibition of seven extraordinary new sculptures by Mariko Mori.
-Fastidiously produced using the most technically advanced methods currently available, these luminous new works advance Mori’s inquiry into the mysteries of the universe through her deepening interest in unobservable dark matter and energy.
+Fastidiously produced using the most technically advanced methods currently available, these luminous new works advance Mori’s inquiry into the mysteries of the universe through her deepening interest in unobservable energy.
 For her second exhibition at the gallery, Mori has increased both the scale and magnitude of her sculptures, creating monumental works, some of which embrace the architecture of the space.
 There will be an opening reception on Thursday, March 22 from 6 – 8 pm.
 The artist will be present.

 The sculptures in Invisible Dimension are an expression of Mori’s ongoing research into superstring theory and particle physics, coupled with her speculation as to how multiple hidden universes might be represented.
 Occupying all three galleries, six of the works will be installed in pairs, the juxtaposition of which question whether it is the collision and union of two elements that creates a new reality when considering phenomena such as the Big Bang Theory, particle physics, or human procreation.